Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 1. Stay at Aloft Dublin-Pleasanton in Tri-Valley

 Aloft Dublin-Pleasanton is a uniquely modern hotel where technology and taste collide.
-Enjoy their heated pool and Jacuzzi area complete with corn hole, a fire pit, and a bocce ball court.
+Enjoy their heated pool and Jacuzzi area, complete with corn hole, a fire pit, and a bocce ball court.
 Don’t forget to meet their delivery bot, Boltr!
 Aloft Dublin-Pleasanton is perfectly central and accessible from each of the Tri-Valley cities.
-It’s a great and affordable location to discover all that the Tri-Valley has to offer.
+It’s a great and affordable location to discover all that the Tri-Valley has to offer, while being close to some of the best Livermore restaurants.

 Where to Eat in the Tri-Valley Area